Sustainable Development Risk Management

 Risk - Environmental adaption of products

-The interest for environmentally adapted products is increasing in many industries and many of the customers sets requirements regarding phase-out of hazardous substances and other properties that have importance to health and environment.
+Interest in environmentally adapted products is increasing in many industries, and many of the customers set requirements regarding phasing out hazardous substances and other properties that are of significance to health and the environment, particularly mitigation of the climate impact.
 If the requirements are not met, there is a risk that the deal will be lost.

 Risk management